 La Saline Massacre

 On November 13, 2018, in the days leading up to long-planned nationwide protests, armed gangs carried out a brutal government-sanctioned massacre in La Saline, a longtime convening spot for anti-government protests.
 Assailants killed at least 71 people, including women and children, raped at least 11 women and looted more than 150 homes, making this one of Haiti’s worst massacres since the fall of the Duvalier dictatorship in 1986.
 The assailants allegedly went house-to-house with long guns and machetes, pulled unarmed civilians into the alleys and killed them with single shots or machete blows.
-Most bodies were burned or thrown in trash piles and fed to pigs.
+Most bodies were burned or disposed in trash piles and fed to pigs.
 Images of the aftermath circulated on social media and shook the nation.
 Following the massacre, approximately 300 people fled La Saline, and at the time of writing, dozens of families are still living in a makeshift camp across from the Parliament without any government support.

-Investigations by rights groups, including the National Human Rights Defense Network (RNDDH), concluded that the La Saline Massacre was perpetrated by gangs operating with the support and involvement of government forces.
+Investigations by rights groups, including the National Human Rights Defense Network (RNDDH), concluded that the La Saline massacre was perpetrated by gangs operating with the support and involvement of government forces.
 Witnesses reported that perpetrators were transported to the areas in police vehicles, and that some wore official police uniforms.
 La Saline residents also implicated government officials in orchestrating the massacre, claiming the attack was organized to retaliate against the neighborhood’s involvement in the anti-government protests that had been planned for November 18.

-Despite the scale and horror of the atrocities, the Moïse administration has failed to respond adequately or formally condemn the killings.
-A declaration signed by a diverse group of civil society actors has called for an independent investigation into the massacre and for the government to provide protection and remedies for victims.
-A police investigation concluded in January with the suspension of two officers, but it is unclear whether the case is advancing through the court system or whether anyone has been arrested in connection with the killings.
-The United Nations mission in Haiti, MINUJUSTH, is also investigating.
+Despite the scale and horror of the atrocities, President Moïse has not formally condemned the killings and victims have not been provided any protection or support .
+A declaration signed by a diverse group of civil society actors calling for an independent investigation and protection and remedies for victims has gone unanswered.
+The DCPJ is investigating and released a list in May of those it believe should be arrested for the massacre, which includes several senior governmental officials; most of these individuals were also identified in the RNDDH report released in December.
+It is unclear how many arrests have been made.
+As of March, 2019, the United Nations mission in Haiti, MINUJUSTH, continues to conduct its own investigation while relying upon local civil society organizations’ reports of the events.

 In the meantime, La Saline and other poor neighborhoods that are centers of anti-government organizing continue to suffer attacks by gangs associated with the government.